Furious Turks heckle Erdogan after at least 274 die in mine disaster

 The disaster highlighted Turkey's poor record on worker safety and drew renewed opposition calls for an inquiry into a drop in safety standards at previously state-run mines.
 The International Labour Organization ranked the EU candidate nation third worst in the world for worker deaths in 2012.

-Erdogan earlier declared three days of national mourning and canceled an official visit to Albania.
-President Abdullah Gul also canceled a trip to China scheduled for Thursday in order to travel to Soma.
+Erdogan earlier declared three days of national mourning and cancelled an official visit to Albania.
+President Abdullah Gul also cancelled a trip to China scheduled for Thursday in order to travel to Soma.

 A pall of smoke hung above the area of the mine and Yildiz said the fire was still burning underground, hampering the rescue operation, which was halted for several hours as the evening wore on to allow exhausted rescuers to recover.